rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 (Abramov 1987: 41) ‘her [Maryusha's] hand was heavier than that of a man's (Maryusha hit Vasya unexpectedly hard)’

 <pgNo>182</pgNo>
-182

 (92)

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA paŕak, ńe+t́ ĺed́śt́+ema+t́+ńe+d́e
+paŕak,
+ńe+t́
+ĺed́śt́+ema+t́+ńe+d́e